hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

 If you're distro's package-manager doesn't have a repository for installing the python-setuptools package, you can install them by following the instructions on the setuptools package homepage: http://pypi.python.org/pypi/setuptools

-### 1b: Install the OpenStack's python keystone client for authentication
+### 1b: Install the OpenStack's Python keystone client for authentication

 On Ubuntu, you can just do it with: